Wherein we demonstrate the raw power of Session Grids. Right-click to copy this example to your workspace

 below.
 This file has a single cell with a duration of 21 measures.

-Within that cell you can see a reddish graph of the BPMPct
+Within that cell you can see a reddish graph of the BPMPct.
+In the

 this means that you can use your mouse to "draw" the tempo changes for